mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/accessing_data.rst.txt

       2010-01-01 01:15:00   --       --  3.7    0.025  3.4    0.125  3.6 ...
                    ...     ...      ...  ...      ...  ...      ...  ... ...

-To retrieve SuomiNet data taken on a specific date, specify the desired datetime using keyword arguments:
+To retrieve SuomiNet data taken on a specific date or time:

 .. code-block:: python
     :linenos: